Build-Better-Music/Build-Better-Music.github.io/_drafts/FractalMelodies.md

 ## What is a Fractal?

-In math, a fractal is a shape that is self similar on several different scales.
+In math, a fractal is a shape that is self-similar on several different scales.

 This means, if you zoom in, the resulting image looks a lot like the original shape.